Tour Dates: May 26 - June 3.

 Day 1: Prague.
-After you check-in we will regroup at the reception just before noon and set out for a three-hour introductory walking tour of Prague with a professional guide.
-In the evening, we will meet for a welcome dinner and orientation meeting.
+After you check-in we will meet at the reception and set out for a two-hour introductory walking tour of Prague with a professional guide.
+In the evening, we will meet for our orientation meeting and welcome dinner.

-Day 2: Prague - Ceske Budejovice - Cesky Krumlov (35 km/22 miles).
-After a breakfast at our Pension, we load our bikes and board a bus that will take us to Ceske Budejovice, the beautiful administrative center of southern Bohemia and the home town of the original Budvar (Budweiser) beer.
-We tour the brewery and make a short stop at the town's famous main square lined with Baroque and Renaissance buildings.
-Finally, we set out on the road.
+Day 2: Prague - Cesky Krumlov (22 miles/35 km).
+After a breakfast at our Hotel, we transfer to Ceske Budejovice, the beautiful center of Southern Bohemia and the home town of the original Budvar (Budweiser) beer.
+Before we set out on the road, we tour the brewery and make a short stop at the town's famous main square lined with Baroque and Renaissance buildings.

-We bicycle through foothills with views of the Sumava Mountains in the distance, and pass the most significant monastery in the country, Zlata Koruna.
-We then ride on into Cesky Krumlov, fairy-like town, the jewel of southern Bohemia and a UNESCO designated World Heritage Site.
-You will not find another town like this anywhere else.
-Cesky Krumlov was situated on the main trading route between Bavaria and Italy, which explains its splendor.
-We'll enjoy dinner, an evening stroll, and a night's stay in this unbelievably beautiful and preserved medieval town.
+We bicycle through beautiful rolling countryside with views of the Sumava Mountains in the distance, passing the most significant monastery in the country, Zlata Koruna.
+We then ride on into Cesky Krumlov, fairy-like town and a UNESCO designated World Heritage Site.
+You will not find another town like Cesky Krumlov.
+The town was situated on the main trading route between Bavaria and Italy, which explains its splendor.
+We'll enjoy an evening stroll and a night's stay in this unbelievably beautiful and preserved medieval town.

-Day 4: Trebon - Jindrichuv Hradec - Nova Bystrice (76 km/48 miles).
-We leave Trebon cycling on small, almost forgotten winding country roads, passing many of the region's ponds, crossing creeks and rivers, cruising through golden wheat fields and occasionally stopping to check out some of the quaint towns and villages, their churches of various architectural styles (from Gothic through Renaissance to Baroque) and unique folk architecture.
-We then reach Jindrichuv Hradec, the beautifully preserved Renaissance cultural center of southern Bohemia complete with an originally Gothic castle and Renaissance chateaus.
+Day 4: Trebon - Nova Bystrice (48 miles/76 km).
+We leave Trebon cycling on small country roads, passing many of the region's ponds, cruising through golden wheat fields and occasionally stopping to check out some of the quaint villages, their churches of various architectural styles and unique folk architecture.
+Eventually, we reach Jindrichuv Hradec, the beautifully preserved Renaissance center of Southern Bohemia complete with a Gothic castle and Renaissance chateaus.

-We enjoy lunch and some sightseeing here.
-After our visit to this lively historical town, we set out once again on small country roads, this time through the slightly hilly, magnificently pristine countryside nicknamed "Czech Canada" for its beauty and sparse population.
-Cycling on the small roads, often lined with apple trees, birches, or cherry trees, we arrive in Nova Bystrice, a small, charming town where time has stood still and where we spend the night.
-As it is only 3 km to Austria, you may wish to take a short afternoon ride to get a stamp at the Czech-Austrian border crossing.
+After our visit to this lively historical town, we set out again on small country roads, this time through the slightly hilly, magnificently pristine countryside called "Czech Canada" for its beauty and sparse population.
+We arrive in Nova Bystrice, a small, charming town where time has stood still.

-Day 7: Humpolec - Kutna Hora (70 km/44 miles).
-Heading north through the Vysocina region, we'll follow the Sazava River into charming Ledec, where you can enjoy lunch and explore its Baroque castle and town center.
-Ledec is also home to the oldest Jewish settlement in Bohemia.
-Passing many colorful villages and wide vistas of meadows and fields, we finally arrive at fascinating Kutna Hora, yet another UNESCO World Cultural Heritage site.
-This medieval town rivaled Prague in wealth during the 15th century due to its silver mines and coin minting industry.
-The dollar got its name from "tolars", which were minted here.
-We have a guided tour of this amazing town scheduled for the afternoon.
-The tour includes a visit to the imposing Cathedral of St. Barbara located in the center of town.
+Day 7: Humpolec - Kutna Hora (44 miles/70 km).
+Heading north, we'll follow the Sazava River into the charming little town of Ledec, where you can enjoy a lunch and explore the castle and the town’s historical center.
+Passing colorful villages and plentiful vistas of meadows and fields, we finally arrive at Kutna Hora, yet another UNESCO World Cultural Heritage site.
+Thanks to its silver mines and coin minting industry, this medieval town rivaled Prague in wealth during the 15th century.
+The dollar actually got its name from "tolar", which was minted here.
+After our arrival, we’ll visit the imposing Cathedral of St. Barbara located in the center of the town.

-Day 8: Kutna Hora - Prague (93 km/58 miles).
-In the morning we visit the nearby Ossuary, a small chapel decorated with over 40,000 human bones dating back to the Plague in the 15th century.
-Our final day of cycling takes us back to Prague through the wheat fields of the Bohemian countryside.
-Along the way we take a break to visit the very unique outdoor museum of folk architecture in Kourim.
-We will ride into Prague, and time permitting, enjoy some more sightseeing before a farewell dinner with our cycling friends.
+Day 8: Kutna Hora - Prague (58 miles/93 km).
+After breakfast, we visit the nearby Ossuary, a small chapel decorated with more than 40,000 human bones (dating back to the Plague in the 15th century).
+Our final day of cycling takes us back to Prague through the orchards, forests and wheat fields of the Bohemian countryside.
+We will ride into Prague and you can enjoy some more sightseeing before our farewell dinner.

 Day 9: Prague.
-After breakfast at our lodging, we depart for home.
+After breakfast at our hotel, the tour is officially over.

 Also see tour packages in: